ymatrix-data/gpupgrade/README.md

 ### Prerequisites

 - Golang.
-We currently develop against latest stable Golang, which was v1.10 as of May 2018.
+We currently develop against latest stable Golang, which was v1.14 as of April 2020.
 - protoc.
 This is the compiler for the [gRPC protobuffer](https://grpc.io/) system.
 On macOS, one way to install this is via `brew install protobuf`